gramineproject/graphene/CONTRIBUTING.rst

 In general, a |nbsp| PR should:

 #.
-Address a single problem; i.e., it should add one feature or fix one issue.
+Address a single problem.
-   Fixes for distinct issues should be separated into multiple PRs.
 #.
 Clearly explain the problem and solution in the PR and commit messages, using
-   grammatically correct English.
+   grammatically correct American English.
 #.
 Include unit tests for the new behavior or bugfix, except in special
    circumstances, namely: when designing a unit test is difficult (e.g., the code is deep enough in Graphene that it would require extra hooks for